 behind the picture plane, one can assume that about the same number,

-not seen here, had come towards the observer before a crack in the
+not seen here, had come towards the observer before fracture of the

 thickenings, short fragment, 33Ám wide,

 matter is complicated by the fact that there are miniature screw-like

 and very thin slightly curved tubes as seen in Figs.3,5.

 conspicuous complication, as already mentioned in , comes from the

 tubes of various sizes with helical or annular wall thickenings